heroku/heroku-kong/README.md

 #### The buildpack

 [Buildpack v6.0.0](https://github.com/heroku/heroku-buildpack-kong/releases) supports rapid deployments using a pre-compiled Kong binary.
-Your pre-existing app may require changes continue functioning.
+A pre-existing, customized app may require changes continue functioning, if the app explicitly uses the `/app/.heroku` directory prefix.

 ▶️ See [UPGRADING the buildpack](https://github.com/heroku/heroku-buildpack-kong/blob/master/UPGRADING.md).